 Figure 1-15 Section ready for extrusion.

 15. Click the Generate icon to complete creation of the extruded shape model.

-Right click > View > Isometric (or hold down the middle mouse button and rotate the object).
+In the graphics area of the display, right click > View > Isometric (or hold down the middle mouse button and rotate the object).